From Cobourg, Ontario

-Her life growing up in Cobourg, Ontario, family where scholarship, and the sciences in particular, were highly valued. was filled with canoeing and camping trips with her father and brothers, during which her interest in fossils sparked.
+Her life growing up in Cobourg, Ontario, a family where scholarship, and the sciences, in particular, were highly valued.
+She was filled with canoeing and camping trips with her father and brothers, during which her interest in fossils sparked.

-Wilson spent all her professional career, 1909-46, with the Geological Survey of Canada, from museum assistant to geologist.
+Wilson spent all her professional career, 1909-46, with the Geological Survey of Canada, from museum assistant to the geologist.
 She faced many barriers as a woman.
 She could not participate in fieldwork that required living in camps with men in remote regions.
 This was unthinkable for the times.
-Instead, Wilson created her own niche, and did fieldwork at local sites in the Ottawa area.
-For the next fifty years she studied this area on foot, by bicycle and eventually by car.
+Instead, Wilson created her own niche and did fieldwork at local sites in the Ottawa area.
+For the next fifty years, she studied this area on foot, by bicycle and eventually by car.

 In 1937 she was elected a fellow of the Royal Society of Canada, the first woman to receive that honour.